 Birth Date: December 30, 1990 Height: 5' 4" Hometown: Boynton Beach, Florida Beliefs: We thank God our Heavenly Father for our life and all of our blessings, and honor Him by following the teachings of our Lord, Jesus Christ.
 Hobbies: Performing in Orchestras and String Ensembles on the violin, Skiing, Shopping, Rescuing Animals, Photography, Cooking, Drawing Favorite: Color: pink Music: Classical, Soundtracks, Jazz Books: Harry Potter, Buyology, No Limits, Landing It, and other Biographies Animal: Dogs (especially my little Maltese, Beanie Baby) Foods: Sushi, Seafood Drinks: Kombucha Triple Green, Kombucha Gingerade, Thai Iced Tea Movies: Sherlock Holmes 1 & 2, Pirates of the Caribbean Series, The Devil Wears Prada, Made of Honor, Dark Shadows, Back to the Future Trilogy, Indiana Jones Series, Star Wars Series Musicians: The Piano Guys, Lindsey Sterling, Vanessa Mae, Joshua Bell, Itzahk Perlman, Enya, and Owl City Athletes: Tara Lipinski, Scott Hamilton, Michael Phelps, Maria Sharapova Sports Team: Philadelphia Flyers Quote: "The person who says, 'It cannot be done.' shouldn't interrupt the ones doing it."-- Chinese Proverb Did You Know?
 Elicia was awarded the Presidential Award for Academic Excellence.
 She officially turned professional on the violin at the age of 13.

 Birth Date: February 20, 1993 Height: 6' 2" Hometown: Boynton Beach, Florida Beliefs: We thank God our Heavenly Father for our life and all of our blessings, and honor Him by following the teachings of our Lord, Jesus Christ.
-Hobbies: Web Development/Design, Operate Photoshop, My Pets, Rescuing Animals, Skiing, Performing the Violin Professionally Favorite: Color: red and black Music: Electronic and Classical Books: Harry Potter, Landing It, No Limits, and other Biographies Animal: Dogs and Cats Foods: Mama's Italian cooking; Lasagna, Italian Meatballs, Canolis, Pizza, Sushi Drinks: Isolated Whey Protein Shakes, Dr. Pepper Movies: TRON, The Matrix, The Game, Dark Shadows, Back to the Future Trilogy, Indiana Jones Series, Star Wars Series, The Dark Knight Musicians: The Piano Guys, Owl City Athletes: Michael Phelps and Scott Hamilton Sports Team: Philadelphia Flyers Quote: "It's not that I'm so smart; it's just that I stay with the problems longer."--Albert Einstein Did You Know?
+Hobbies: Web Development/Design, Operate Photoshop, My Pets, Rescuing Animals, Skiing, Performing the Violin Professionally Favorite: Color: blue Music: Electronic and Classical Books: Harry Potter, Landing It, No Limits, and other Biographies Animal: Dogs and Cats Foods: Mama's Italian cooking; Lasagna, Italian Meatballs, Canolis, Pizza, Sushi Drinks: Isolated Whey Protein Shakes, Dr. Pepper Movies: TRON, The Matrix, The Game, Dark Shadows, Back to the Future Trilogy, Indiana Jones Series, Star Wars Series, The Dark Knight Musicians: The Piano Guys, Owl City Athletes: Michael Phelps and Scott Hamilton Sports Team: Philadelphia Flyers Quote: "It's not that I'm so smart; it's just that I stay with the problems longer."--Albert Einstein Did You Know?
 Stephen graduated high school a year early and with honors.
 Stephen skated in a Stars On Ice Show with Scott Hamilton during Scott's Farewell Tour, the day before Stephen's eighth birthday.

 To Read Our FAQ,